reactjs/react.dev/content/docs/hooks-faq.md

 ### How to create expensive objects lazily? {#how-to-create-expensive-objects-lazily}

-`useMemo` lets you [memoize an expensive calculation](#how-to-memoize-calculations) if the inputs are the same.
+`useMemo` lets you [memoize an expensive calculation](#how-to-memoize-calculations) if the dependencies are the same.
 However, it only serves as a hint, and doesn't *guarantee* the computation won't re-run.
 But sometimes you need to be sure an object is only created once.

 **The first common use case is when creating the initial state is expensive:**